 Recently I had the pleasure of working with some good clients such as – Amazon, Kodak and Oddbins.
 In this blog post I’d like to share my experience and latest photo session I have done for OddBins.

 As usual, I was contacted by a person looking for a professional photographer – who can do some creative portrait photography work for their latest advertising campaign.
-Of course ranking on first page of Google for the particular keywords worked in my favor, as this is how the team from OddBins came across my photography portfolio.
+Of course ranking on first page of Google for the particular keywords worked in my favour, as this is how the team from OddBins came across my photography portfolio.

 After quoting my services, and probably competing with at least several other photographers, it turned out that I was the successful candidate, even though (as I found later) my quote wasn’t the lowest (as probably many, young, photographers thing – is not always the keys that a client will award you a job only because you are the cheapest)